What is PCOS?

 Diet and Nutrition

 There is no specific diet for controlling PCOS; however, the main principles are to follow a diet that is practical and sustainable for you.
 Due to insulin resistance, it makes sense to keep your intake of refined carbohydrates and sugar low.
 Switching to whole-grain produce such as whole wheat bread, pasta and brown rice and limiting your intake of white potatoes is also recommended.
-If you need to lose weight, you may wish to reduce your calorie count to 1,200-1,500 kcal/day.
+If you need to lose weight, you may wish to reduce your daily calorie intake.

 Ensuring that you have a diet rich in green leafy vegetables, fruits low on the glycaemic index (see Appendix 2) and high protein will support your body to optimise fertility.